aprilhong/bankchurn/README.md

 - Banking activity: The number of products the customer has (e.g., checking, savings, loans), whether they have a credit card, and their account activity status (active member or not).
 - Outcome: Whether the customer has left the bank (Exited).
 This is the key piece of information we're trying to understand.

-There are two main types of features:
+There are two main types of features: numeric and categorical
 - 7 numeric features: RowNumber, CustomerId ,CreditScore, Age, Tenure, Balance, EstimatedSalary
 - 7 categorical features: Surname, Gender, Geography, NumOfProducts, HasCrCard, IsActiveMember, Exited.

-### Dropping features
+#### Dropping features
   - The **CustomerId** and **Surname** variable has sensitive customer data and should be removed to maintain confidentally.
   - **Gender** should also be removed as it would be discrimatory to offer promotions based on gender.
   - **RowNumber** can also be removed has it is just a counter.